 Quick Start

-Topaz Gigapixel is a powerful desktop application that uses advanced AI to upscale photos, graphics, and artwork up to 6x while preserving detail and clarity.
+Topaz Gigapixel is a powerful desktop application that uses advanced AI to upscale images, graphics, and artwork up to 6x while preserving detail and clarity.

 Installation

-Your computer must have an internet connection to install, activate, and update Gigapixel, but it does not need a connection to use it daily.
+Your computer must have an internet connection to install, activate, and update Gigapixel.

-Our model files are double-zipped to safeguard proprietary data, which may trigger alerts from certain security applications.
-We recommend you temporarily disable antivirus, firewall, VPN, or proxy before installation, as they can occasionally lead to model download errors.
+Our model files are protected to safeguarded proprietary data which may trigger alerts from certain security applications.
+We recommend you temporarily disable antivirus, firewall, VPN, or proxy before installation, as they can lead to model download errors.

 Import